plone/training/mastering_plone/configuring_customizing.rst

 * The code is much simpler (we'll create one tomorrow)
 * Live in viewlet managers, can be nested (by adding a viewlet that contains a viewlet manager)
 * TTW reordering only within the same viewlet manager
-* the code decides when it is shown and what it shows
+* The code decides when it is shown and what it shows

 .. _customizing-ZMI-label: